murphyqm/python-project-template/README.md

 # Guidance

 Some key commands/directions for building your project are listed here.
+See further details on the [wiki](https://github.com/murphyqm/python-project-template/wiki).

 ## Essential linux/bash commands